browserengineering/book/book/embeds.md

 synchronizing multiple `JSContext`s or even multiple processes, which would add a lot of overhead.

-The task runs this code in the `Tab` to find the target frame and call its dispatch method:
+The task finds the target frame and call a dispatch method:

 ``` {.python}
 class Tab: